yf-chau/memory-game/readme.md

 2. Use "npm install" to install the dependencies.
 3. Run "node index.js" to start the game.

+## Limitation

+1. Exit game option in between is not yet implemented.
+2. Player cannot select grid size via prompt.

 ## Bugs

-1. Console would not clear after 5 seconds after the two cards player chosen were displayed.
+1. Console would not clear after 5 seconds after the two cards player chosen were displayed

 ## Features planned